djozen/magnetisme/README.md

 - **2** - Use second gift power (20-second cooldown)
 - **3** - Use third gift power (20-second cooldown)
 - **ENTER** - Return to menu when game ends
-- Navigate close to spirits to collect them automatically
+- Navigate close to balls to collect them automatically

 ### Game Rules
 1. **Select Your Element** - Choose from available elemental pets (unlock more by leveling up!)
-2. **Collect Spirits** - Gather as many neutral spirits as possible in 3 minutes
+2. **Collect Balls** - Gather as many neutral balls as possible in 3 minutes
 3. **Use Powers Strategically** - Each element has unique abilities to help or hinder
 4. **Collect Gifts** - Find rare gift orbs for bonus powers, time, or magnetism
 5. **Team Victory** - Work with AI teammates to outscore other teams